back

 How to Make a Revolution

-Nowadays, in the age of inflation of meanings, the word "revolution" lost its magnitude.
-It became a trend, a commodity and an overused keyword.
+The word "revolution" lost its magnitude - it became a trend, a commodity and an overused keyword.
 To update Mao's statment, revolution became a dinner party, an essay, a painting, a piece of embroidery; it can be advanced softly, gradually, carefully, considerately, respectfully, politely, plainly and modestly.

-How to Make a Revolution is a mockery of a master plan of an Eastern European artist who wants to make it big in the art world.
+How to Make a Revolution is a mockery of a master plan of an artist who wants to make it big in the art world.
 It unfolds as a blueprint of life-story of someone who eventually climbs the ladder of success, from the first scandalous show till the fading into oblivion.
-As well, it is a laconic enumeration of every possible strategic move people from the unprivileged regions set upon hoping to break through into the Western system.
+As well, it is a laconic enumeration of every possible strategic move artists set upon hoping to break through into the art concern.